“I love the hours.”

 “I want to make a ton of money.”

 These are some bad reasons why medical students choose a specialty.
 Most medical students decide what specialty to pursue when they are in their mid to late 20s.
 While we all think we are pretty wise and informed by that time, often we are fairly immature in our thinking and don’t fully consider the “big picture” when deciding what we are going to do for the remainder of our lives and careers.
 Medical students can also be in a proverbial ‘bubble” during medical school, busy studying and spending long hours in the hospital, with little time outside of the “medical world.”
 This, too, can lead to a warped perspective that doesn’t involve the “real world” or consideration of what life might be like after training.
+Let us discuss how to choose medical specialty.
 In deciding on a specialty, do not base your decision on “bad reasons,” which include more than those above:

 You want to make a lot of money.
 Maybe you also want to join a field with “status.”